peteroupc/html3dutil/tutorials/matrixdetails.md

 <small>The graphics system (outside of this JavaScript library) uses this W component
 to help achieve the perspective rendering effect.
-Assuming the transformed vector is a device coordinate returned by a vertex shader, the system will divide the vector's X, Y, and Z by its W to get the vector's _normalized device coordinates_.</small>
+Assuming the transformed vector is a set of device coordinates returned by a vertex shader (a so-called _clip space_ vector), the system will divide the vector's X, Y, and Z by its W to get the vector's _normalized device coordinates_.</small>

 Related functions: